scorpidio11/liri-node-app/README.md

 If no song is provided then program will default to "The Sign" by Ace of Base.

 ========================================================================================
-3.node liri.js movie-this '<movie name here>'
+3. node liri.js movie-this '<movie name here>'
 This will output the following information to the terminal/bash window:

    * Title of the movie.